BarisAlbayrakIEEE/StructuralAnalysis/README.md

 It is expected to process a copy operation for each action.
 **The efficiency of the copy operation is crucial for the persistent data structures.**
 The use of the primitive types (i.e. np.dtype with raw types) with np.ndarray or array.array ensures the **bitwise copy operation**.
-**This is one of the significant advantages of following DOD approach.**
 I will replace the list containers with np.ndarray and array.array.

 Applying the DOD, we would have: